xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 At the end of the previous section you would have the ubuntu_iproute2 container up and running:

+We're running the steps below on an NCS5500.
+But the steps are the same for a vagrant setup or for ASR9k.

 <div class="highlighter-rouge">
 <pre class="highlight" style="white-space: pre-wrap;">
 <code>